User Community Service Desk Downloads

 steps needed for catalog item transformation example

-Click on each step in turn to configure it, and follow the instructions below.
+Click each step in turn to configure it according to the following instructions:

-First we want to create a new attribute, full_name, which is a concatenation of the existing input attributes contact first name and contact last name.
-For this, we use the Add attributes step.
+8. To create a new attribute, full_name, which is a concatenation of the existing input attributes contact first name and contact last name, use the Add attributes step.
 It is configured as follows:

-3. Expression: A ONE expression which defined the new attribute.
+3. Expression: A ONE expression which defines the new attribute.
 For our use case, we can use the expression trim (contactfirstname+' '+contactlastname).
 This also trims the inputs before joining them.

 configure add attributes step